ronanhansel/mom-utils/google-drive-folder/README.md

-#Adding folders to google drive with ease
+# Add folders to google drive with ease

 Aight folks, this requires a bit more of coding (not really, just configuring)